obrunet/obrunet.github.io/_pages/about.md

 A long time ago in a galaxy far, far away....I used to be a Civil Engineer and Project Manager.
 Now, as a Data Scientist, i'm fascinated by Deep Learning and how to extract knowledge and insights from structured and unstructured data.
 I've also a good knowledge on the Hadoop and Spark framewords / ecosystems.

-Also interested in Linux and Open Sources projects during my spare time :).
-I used to reverse engineer malwares and will try to keep on doing this kind of stuff for fun after a hiatus.
+Also interested in Linux and Open Sources projects during my spare time :)

 ## Resume
 [Link](https://github.com/obrunet/Degrees_qualifications_and_resume/blob/master/Resume.pdf)